Finding Help for Benzodiazepine Addiction

-There are numerous treatment options for someone struggling with addiction to get help.
+There are numerous treatment options with which someone struggling with addiction can get help.
 Resources include but are not limited to:

 - Short-term detox programs.
 These programs can help clear the body of the drug and get the individual started on their journey towards long-term substance abstinence.